zushicat/covid-19-data-crawler/README.md

   - communities_ZON.csv

 The data points of all csv files are saved as  "tidy" (or "long") data instead of "wide" data, meaning:
-Each date for each location is represented by a line instead of one line per location with all the dates as columns.
+Each date for each location is represented by a row instead of one row per location with all the dates as columns.